 An architectural marvel, the "Yellow Brick Building" erected in 1908 on land once home to an inn/tavern (known to have been frequented by George Washington) served as quarters for Milford High School until graduation of the class of 1951.
 Initially, this central school building housed not only the high school, but also grades 1-8.
 Milford High School classes were assigned to four rooms on the third floor.
 An assembly room was used for study periods.

-The new high school's 1500 seat auditorium was completed just in time for seniors of 1951 to use it for graduation ceremonies.
-Students of the class of 1952 were the first to graduate after attending classes in this new building.
-September 1951's incoming Freshmen are forever distinguished as members of the first class to complete all four years of study in Milford's ultra modern and nontraditional setting.
+Meanwhile, in 1951, the new high school's 1500-seat auditorium was completed just in time for seniors of '51 to use it for graduation ceremonies.
+Students of the class of 1952 were the first to graduate after attending classes in this new building for a full school years.
+September 1951's incoming Freshmen are forever distinguished as members of the first class to complete all four years of study in Milford's ultra-modern and nontraditional setting.
 Unfortunately by their graduation in 1955 this impressive structure had reached capacity.
 Once thought to be large enough to accommodate students in grades 9-12 for decades, by 1958 it was necessary to hold some classes in the "Yellow Building" again and in 1959 Milford High School was again forced to go on double session.

 According to Richard N. Platt, Class of '51 and former City Historian, Milford High School once used a generic Alma Mater published in a book of marches.
 However, it did not contain the name of a specific school.
 Therefore, Fred Bayers composed words and music for an official Milford High School Alma Mater: